NajiElKotob/Awesome-PowerPlatform/README.md

 -----

 ### Power Virtual Agents 💚
-Enables anyone to create powerful chatbots using a guided, no-code graphical interface
+`Power Virtual Agents enables anyone to create powerful chatbots using a guided, no-code graphical interface, without the need for data scientists or developers.
+It minimizes the IT effort required to deploy and maintain a custom solution by empowering subject matter experts to build and maintain their own conversational solutions.`

 -----